Pied avocet: Population size and demographic trends

 The global population was estimated to be between 280,000 and 470,000 individuals in 2015.
 The overall population trend is unknown.
 In Europe, the species' population is estimated at between 117,000 and 149,000 adult individuals in 2015, equivalent to 58,400 to 74,300 breeding pairs, or, according to another source, between 38,000 and 57,000 pairs.

 The Western European breeding population is estimated at 73,000 birds, wintering across Europe and Africa, from the Netherlands to northern Guinea, with 22,500 individuals in Sub-Saharan Africa.
 France accounts for 13% of the European breeding population.
-During the 20th century, the species experienced a significant population increase in Europe, coupled with substantial geographic expansion, which began to stabilize in the early 21st century.
+During the 20th century, the species experienced a significant population increase in Europe, coupled with substantial geographic expansion, which began to stabilise in the early 21st century.

 In France, between 2002 and 2006, an average of 20,800 wintering birds were observed, with significant interannual variations due to weather, with harsher winters reducing numbers.
 Between 2010 and 2013, the French wintering population ranged between 17,000 and 25,000 individuals, representing nearly half of the European population.
-Since 1977, wintering numbers in France have been increasing; between 1980 and 2013, the wintering population grew by 49%, stabilizing between 2011 and 2013.
+Since 1977, wintering numbers in France have been increasing; between 1980 and 2013, the wintering population grew by 49%, stabilising between 2011 and 2013.

 Locally, there are marked differences between wintering sites.
 For example, along the English Channel coast, numbers have declined sharply by 80% since 1980, largely due to reduced habitat capacity and feeding areas at the Seine Bay, following the development of the Port of Le Havre.
 In contrast, along the Atlantic coast, numbers increased by 107% since 1980.
 The Mediterranean wintering population has also risen by 200% since 1980, though this is tempered by strong interannual variations.

-During the breeding season, the species is relatively localized, with 3,650 to 4,350 breeding pairs recorded in 2010–2011, including 250 pairs along the English Channel and 1,500 to 2,500 pairs along the Atlantic coast in 2004.
+During the breeding season, the species is relatively localised, with 3,650 to 4,350 breeding pairs recorded in 2010–2011, including 250 pairs along the English Channel and 1,500 to 2,500 pairs along the Atlantic coast in 2004.
 In the Mediterranean region, between 1991 and 1999, 810 to 928 pairs were recorded.
 Between 1996 and 2011, the Mediterranean breeding population increased by over 50%, reaching approximately 1,500 pairs.

 Along the Atlantic and English Channel coasts, the breeding population has significantly increased since the establishment of new colonies in the 1970s; since 1996, numbers have doubled, accounting for 57% of France's total breeding population.
 In the Mediterranean, breeding numbers are generally stable, with notable variations by site (increases in Languedoc and a sharp decline in the Rhône Delta).
 However, between 1997 and 2007, the Mediterranean population was considered to be declining on its wintering grounds and migratory routes.